Frequently Asked Questions (F.A.Q.)

 WHEN CAN I COME?

 Pilchuck is a unique artist-centered community, deliberately removed from the hustle and bustle of modern living.
 The innovation, risk-taking, and magic that occur at Pilchuck happen because we are able to keep the everyday world at bay.
-Pilchuck opens its doors to the public during its annual Spring Tours (see the "Events" tab for more information) during which over one thousand people visit the campus to observe artist demonstrations, view demonstrations by our Artists@Work, and tour Pilchuck’s studios.
+Pilchuck opens its doors to the public during its annual Spring Tours (see the "Events" tab for more information) during which over one thousand people visit the campus to observe demonstrations by our Artists@Work and tour Pilchuck studios.

 I BELONG TO A GROUP THAT TAKES EXCURSIONS AND TRIPS TO VISIT ART ORGANIZATIONS.
 CAN WE VISIT PILCHUCK'S CAMPUS?